 - League of Legends Champions Korea (LCK) – South Korea

 - League of Legends European Championship (LEC) – EMEA

 - League of Legends Championship Series (LCS) – North America

-The Mid-Season Invitational (MSI)
+The Mid-Season Invitational (MSI): London

 In League of Legends, international tournaments are always considered more important than the domestic leagues.
 For this reason, the Mid-Season Invitational is the second most important League of Legends event of the season, as it gathers for the first time during the season teams from various different regions.

 MSI marks a great opportunity for teams to truly test their level of play with other regions, and it gives them a better idea of what their potential can be in preparation for Worlds.

 For the first time in League of Legends history, an international event will be held in London, England.
 MSI 2023 has the honor of making London the heart of esports at least for a while.
 The venue, schedule, or dates are not clear yet but the company will make an announcement soon for the tournament.